tmpfs/rlx/lib/rlx.md

 #### Bulk Deletion

 Use the `${cmd_rm_long}` command to remove multiple documents.
 This removal is forceful in that it fetches the latest revisions for the specified documents before attempting the bulk deletion.

+Specify the `${opt_strict_long}` option and if any error occurs while fetching document revisions no bulk deletion is performed, an array of errors is printed.

 #### Bulk Revisions